smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - Compilation;
  - Unit tests;
- - Automated smoke;
+ - Automated smoke tests;
  - Existing features automated test cases (in case if feature is applicable on the virtual workstation).

-SDL could be tested on virtual workstation for each mentioned platform.
+SDL can be tested on virtual workstation for each mentioned platform.
-For communication with mobile will be used **only**  Transmission Control Protocol (TCP) transport.
+**Only** Transmission Control Protocol (TCP) transport will be used for communication with mobile.
-For communication with HMI will be used TCP/WebSockets transport.
+TCP/WebSockets transport will be used for communication with HMI.

 All mentioned platforms (Ubuntu, AGL, QNX) will share codebase for communication with mobile and HMI.